 Please email email@example.com for questions, advice and support.

 Intersect’s HPC facilities

-Intersect has a partner share in the peak facilities at the National Computational Infrastructure, based at the Australian National University.
-In addition to this, Intersect also manages a state facility, Orange hosted at IC2 in Sydney.
+Intersect manages the NSW state facility, Orange, hosted at IC2 in Sydney.
+In addition to this, Intersect has a partner share in the peak facilities at the National Computational Infrastructure, based at the Australian National University.

-If you use resources on Orange or Raijin via the Intersect partner share we ask that you acknowledge us.
+If you use merit-allocated resources on Orange or Raijin via the Intersect partner share we request that you acknowledge us.
 The proposed text is:

 Computational (and/or storage) resources used in this work were provided by Intersect Australia Ltd.

-The full policy can be found here: http://www.intersect.org.au/attribution-policy
+The full attribution policy can be found here.